Assael Architecture

 Assael Architecture is a British architectural firm based in London, established in 1994.

 Background

 Assael Architecture was established in 1994, co-founded and owned by John Assael and Russell Pedley.
 Registered in the United Kingdom and a RIBA chartered practice.
-The firm's principal studios are located in London.
+The firm's principal studios are located in London with a licensed studio in Bahrain.
 It is a member of the AJ100, consisting of the 100 largest architecture practices in the UK and ranked by the Architects' Journal in 2016 as the 70th largest practice in Britain.
 Notable buildings include the Great Northern Tower in Manchester, and the Tachbrook Triangle on Vauxhall Bridge Road, Westminster, London which won a RIBA Housing Design Award in 2007.